 Performance Measures.
-The performance measures that may be used for such awards will be based on any one or more of the following performance measures, as selected by the Committee: revenue; diluted revenue per share; basic earnings per share; basic cash earnings per share; diluted earnings per share; net income; cash earnings; return on average stockholders' equity; cash return on average stockholders' equity; cash return on average stockholders' equity; core earnings; operating income; cash flow; strategic business objectives consisting of one or more objectives based upon meeting specified cost targets, business expansion goals, and goals relating to capital raising and capital management; stock price (including, but not limited to, growth measures and total shareholder return); sales force roll out; information technology implementation; quarterly revenue growth and earnings; or any combination of the foregoing.
-The Committee may adjust performance measures in certain circumstances, provided, however, no adjustment may be made with respect to an award that is intended to be performance-based compensation within the meaning of Code Section 162(m), except to the extent the Committee exercises negative discretion as permitted under Code Section 162(m).
+The performance measures that may be used for such awards will be based on any one or more of the following performance measures, as selected by the Committee: revenue; diluted revenue per share; basic earnings per share; basic cash earnings per share; diluted cash earnings per share; net income; cash earnings; return on average stockholders' equity; cash return on average stockholders' equity; core earnings; operating income; cash flow; strategic business objectives consisting of one or more objectives based upon meeting specified cost targets, business expansion goals, and goals relating to capital raising and capital management; stock price (including, but not limited to, growth measures and total shareholder return); sales force roll out; information technology implementation; quarterly revenue growth and earnings; or any combination of the foregoing.
+The Committee may adjust performance-based compensation within the meaning of Code Section 162(m), except to the extent the Committee exercises negative discretion as performance based compensation 162(m).
 In establishing the performance measures, the Committee may provide for the inclusion or exclusion of certain items.